- Status:

 Eligible applications must include the following:

-- For partnerships, a letter of support from each partnering organisation or school.
+- Victorian government secondary school.
 This should include details on each partner’s role in delivering the program.

 - Read the program guidelines (this document).